It All Happens In a Place Called Vermont

 An Entire Summer’s Worth of Fun Every Single Day

-From our private beach to the mountains at our doorstep, our Council Fire Ring to our Art Studios, our (brand new) Dining Hall to our cozy cabins and classic tents, there’s more going in a single day at Songadeewin than most other camps offer all summer long.
+From our private beach to the mountains at our doorstep, from our Council Fire Ring to our Arts Village, from our Dining Hall to our cozy cabins and classic tents, there’s so much going in a single day at Songadeewin.

 We’ve packed 60 acres of woods, beach, and playing fields full of amazing things to do.
 Best of all, every camper gets to design her own days and pick from a daily menu of fun that includes: